 Using concrete stains or dyes, a contractor can make your concrete flatwork look like almost any material, including your basement floor to look like hardwood.
 Given that below-grade hardwood flooring is a big no-no, many homeowners find their way to decorative concrete for their basement floor.
 While the cost of stained concrete can be significant, many find it to be a worthy investment.

-Need to find a pro for your Flatwork Project?Find Pros
+Ready to start your Flatwork Project?Find Pros

 Problems with Your Concrete Flatwork